The RFDS in VIC

 Rural Women's GP service

-RFDS Victoria delivers a Rural Women’s GP service to a number of small rural communities across Victoria, with the aim of providing a gender choice to all patients who would like to see a female GP.
+RFDS Victoria delivers a Rural Women’s GP service to a number of small rural communities across Victoria, with the aim of providing a gender choice to all patients who would like to see a female GP or a consistent visiting GP.

 The RWGP service is provided through funding from both the Rural Workforce Agency Victoria (RWAV) and donors.
 This service is 100% bulk billed, leaving the patients with no out-of-pocket expenses.
 The service is highly valued by both women and men in the communities we visit.